 Affectionate Parody: Very much so.
 The show can't be said to really "mock" Sentai, but rather follows every trope of the genre quite faithfully.
 The humor comes from the decalage of setting a Sentai in France.

 Lady Warcry is Warduke's daughter, and wants to avenge her father.

 A subversion with Glou Man Chou, as he doesn't care about Antoine killing Zakaral, figuring if Zakaral had been worthy he wouldn't have lost.

 Baguette Beatdown: Yellow Baguette's weapons of choice, first as a sword and later as a staff.
 Starting episode 2, he throws croissant boomerangs as his calling card, in a manner resembling a certain anime series.

 Also "Double Cheese"; Red Fromage is fond of this.

 Cerebus Syndrome: The last two episodes are much more serious than the beginning of the series.
 Again, it fits with the genre parodied, since the end of a Sentai series generally takes a turn for the drama.

-Zakaral as well.
-Rather than coming up with some roundabout way to allow an invasion by hypnotizing tourists or some such thing, he sneaks some big guns to Earth and uses them to just blow up the thing keeping the bulk of their armies out.
+#4 is when the villains in general start getting savvy.
+Rather than coming up with some roundabout way to allow an invasion by hypnotizing tourists or some such thing, Zakaral sneaks some big guns to Earth and uses them to just blow up the thing keeping the bulk of their armies out.

 Evolutionary Retcon: Several costumes were upgraded over the series.
 Namely, Margarine, the France Five suits, and France Robo itself.
 The episode 1 costumes reappear in flashbacks during episodes 3 and 6, explained away as prototypes for the current models which now have always been there.